CSbyGB/pentips/Tools/nmap.md

 > *Source Hackthebox Academy*

+## General tips

+- Do not neglect UDP scan, you could find interesting services like SNMP

+### Recommended methodology

+- `sudo nmap -Pn -sV -sC -p- IP-ADR` scan tcp all ports (this command is an example use the one you like best)
+- `sudo nmap 10.129.2.28 -sU -Pn -n --disable-arp-ping --packet-trace -F --reason` scan top 100 udp ports

 ## Remove noise when using nmap through proxychains

 - Add `quiet_mode` to your proxychains conf file (you should just need to uncomment it usually around line 50 of the file)